simeononsecurity/simeononsecurity.ch/content/guides/windows-user-accounts-permissions-guide/index.en.md

 ## Introduction

 In the world of cybersecurity and system administration, **user accounts** and **permissions** play a pivotal role in upholding the security and integrity of a Windows operating system.
 Effectively managing user accounts and permissions ensures that only authorized individuals have access to critical resources and functionalities.
-In this article, we'll delve into essential concepts and practical techniques related to user account management and permissions on Windows systems.
+In this article, we'll dig into essential concepts and practical techniques related to user account management and permissions on Windows systems.